isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-ants-naturally-outside/index.md

 ###  2. Cinnamon

 This ingredient can be found in every house and is found to be very effective for killing ants.
 It works by suffocating the ants once they intake it.
-[Powdered cinnamon](https://m.wikihow.com/Get
-- Rid
-- of
-- Ants
-- with
-- Cinnamon),as well as its oil, can be used to kill ants.
+[Powdered cinnamon](https://m.wikihow.com/Get-Rid-of-Ants-with-Cinnamon),as well as its oil, can be used to kill ants.
 Powdered cinnamon can be directly dusted on the ants or ant holes and cinnamon oil after mixing with water can be sprayed on house entrance and in window spaces.

 The procedure is as simple as mixing equal quantities of water and vinegar and spray on affected areas.
-In addition to above
-- mentioned methods, boric acid, lime juice, and Food
-- Grade Diatomaceous Earth are also non
-- toxic and human
-- friendly ways to tackle this commonly prevailing issue.
+In addition to above-mentioned methods, boric acid, lime juice, and Food-Grade Diatomaceous Earth are also non-toxic and human-friendly ways to tackle this commonly prevailing issue.

-Fragrances of few home
-- based herbs, fruits, vegetables and spices are not liked by ants such as cinnamon, lemon, black and red pepper, garlic, and peels of cucumber.
+Fragrances of few home-based herbs, fruits, vegetables and spices are not liked by ants such as cinnamon, lemon, black and red pepper, garlic, and peels of cucumber.
 Furthermore, suffocating the ants, dehydrating them and breaking their cells is also an effective way to kill them.

 ###  3. Chalk

 Chalk is a product that can be easily available on any stationery shop as it is used in schools to write on blackboards.
-[Chalk can be used to stop their ants](https://www.rentokil.co.id/en/my
-- pest
-- control
-- quick
-- tips/does
-- chalk
-- actually
-- work
-- to
-- get
-- rid
-- of
-- ants/)from entering into house by drawing a line on any possible entrance of ants i. e. doors and windows.
+[Chalk can be used to stop their ants](https://www.rentokil.co.id/en/my-pest-control-quick-tips/does-chalk-actually-work-to-get-rid-of-ants/)from entering into house by drawing a line on any possible entrance of ants i. e. doors and windows.

 Many of the users confirmed that the ants never cross the lines once they are drawn.